 All 16 professions have a registration standard for English language skills.
 These standards apply to all applicants for initial registration, regardless of whether they qualified in Australia or overseas.

-The revised standards are:
+The standards are:

 All of the profession specific standards share many elements with the common standard.

 The following documents have been made available on this website in compliance with the National Law and also in the interest of transparency.
-Wherever possible, AHPRA provides web content in accessible formats.
+Wherever possible, Ahpra provides web content in accessible formats.
 However in cases where the documents have been provided by other parties, accessible format files may not be available or be approved for use.

-If you have difficulty accessing one of these documents, please contact AHPRA at firstname.lastname@example.org, and we will attempt to provide you with an accessible version.
+If you have difficulty accessing one of these documents, please contact Ahpra at email@example.com, and we will attempt to provide you with an accessible version.

-AHPRA notes that wherever possible, third party organisations are asked to provide documents in accessible formats.
-AHPRA will update documents on this website when accessible versions become available.
+Ahpra notes that wherever possible, third party organisations are asked to provide documents in accessible formats.
+Ahpra will update documents on this website when accessible versions become available.